JonathanDolley/agri-food-transformations/content/web-app/_index.md

 {{< cta cta_text="👉 Introduction to the web-app" cta_link="intro" >}}

 The Predictive Analytics Lab based at the University of Sussex were responsible for the technical development of the web-app and were also closely involved with team members in SPRU, JNU and ZUEL throughout the process of designing and testing the web-app.
 Their project page can be found here: [wearepal.ai/projects/ssrp](https://wearepal.ai/projects/ssrp) with a brief description and a list of development team members.
 A live demo of the web-app is available here: [landscapes.wearepal.ai](https://landscapes.wearepal.ai/).

+The code for web-app is open source and available here: [github.com/predictive-analytics-lab/landscapes](https://github.com/predictive-analytics-lab/landscapes)